The Best Homeowners Insurance Companies in Connecticut

 Factor hurricane deductibles into cost

-State law in Connecticut permits hurricane deductibles, meaning you may have to pay a second out-of-pocket sum (on top of your standard deductible) for claims related to hurricane damage.
+State law in Connecticut permits hurricane-force winds, meaning you may have to pay a second out-of-pocket sum (on top of your standard deductible) for claims related to hurricane damage.
 Companies can invoke your policy’s hurricane deductible if the National Weather Service declares sustained winds of 74 mph or greater anywhere in the state.

 To protect homeowners from exorbitant payments, Connecticut has put certain protections in place.
 For example, the state caps the total amount for hurricane deductibles according to your distance from the coast.
 Even if you’re not a coastal property owner, be sure to read the fine print about hurricane deductibles from your insurance company.
 (And if you are on the coast, we recommend reading it especially closely.)